Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions: Experimental Details

-A quadrupole RF trap has two pairs of orthogonal electrodes, which we term the ``RF" and ``QVSA" electrodes.
-A DC voltage is applied to break the radial degeneracy, preventing phonon transfer between the resulting ``RF" and ``QVSA" modes.
-Our implementation applies QVSA signals on the ``QVSA" electrodes to excite motion along the ``RF" mode, which is made possible due to imperfections in trap geometry, though the effective voltage is reduced by an experimentally determined geometric factor $\kappa = \frac{1}{42}$.
-This is desirable since the electronics connected to the ``QVSA" electrodes result in a higher motional heating rate for the ``QVSA" mode.
+In practice, the QVSA signals are applied to excite motion \textit{perpendicular} to the QVSA electrodes (i.e. along the y mode), which is made possible due to imperfections in trap geometry, though the effective dipole voltage is reduced by an experimentally determined geometric factor $\kappa = 1/42$.
+This is desirable since the x mode experiences a higher motional heating rate as a result of the electronics connected to the QVSA electrodes.

-Application of the QVSA interaction causes a shift in the trap secular frequency due to the QVSA's use of quadrupole fields, as well as AC light shifts during readout.
-We empirically calibrate these shifts by scanning over the QVSA quadrupole frequencies and AOM readout frequencies and use the results to optimize our experimental parameters.